raf7raf/scratchpad/jenkins_swarm_aws/README.md

 Provision Jenkins swarm using Terraform and perform inline configuration to install Jenkins/Swarm plugin

 ## Production usage
-This script is only intended to be used as an example and has not been production h ardened.
-Joining your Jenkins master to the public internet with no access control should not done, this is only to demonstrate the Jenkins Swarm functionality.
+This provision script is not a intended to be used in a production environment and is only to demonstrate the Jenkins Swarm functionality.

 ## Sizing Jenkins